 - In mono-molecular substitution SN1 the dissociation of C-X bond in alkyl halide takes place first along with the formation of a carbonium ion.
 This is followed by a rapid reaction with the nucleophilic agent.

-- The two reactions differ by the fact that SN2 reaction is of first-order both in terms of alkyl halide and the nucleophilic agent.
+- The two reactions differ by the fact that SN2 reaction is of second-order both in terms of alkyl halide and the nucleophilic agent.
 The SN1 reaction is of first-order only with respect to an alkyl halide.

 So we can also say that in the first case the reaction rate is proportional to the concentration of both reacting species and in the second case the reaction rate depends only upon the concentration of alkyl halide or in this case alkyl iodide.